 Remember, your wedding planner has done all of this before in Bali and will be able to present at least 5 options for venues and styles of weddings.

 Because they have the best local knowledge and can pass all savings on to you.
 They have dealt with all the suppliers and have ironed out all the issues.
-You do not want your wedding to be the first that you Aust wedding planner has done.
-If they are confident that they can handle it, then give it a go…but personally I wouldn’t risk it.
+You do not want your wedding to be the first that you Australian wedding planner has done.
+If they are confident that they can handle it, then give it a go…but personally we wouldn’t risk it.

 Check out the website of the wedding planner and see the response times to their first email.
 What is it like?
 Are they friendly and helpful in the first instance.
 If there are problems at this stage I would look elsewhere.